 LA LIT FIC

 Authors, novels, and presses from our very own beloved City of Angels.
 Siel Ju – yes, an L.A. author – leads this group.

-For June, recent debut Catalina from LBS veteran Liska Jacobs.
-And again – the author will drop in for a bit.
+For June, recent debut Catalina from Liska Jacobs.
+This protag loses her NY career, a doomed-anyway relationship, and returns home to LA for a kamikaze vacation.
+Liska will drop in for a bit(!)
 Tickets are HERE

 FEMINIST BOOK CLUB

 Julia Callahan, from Rare Bird Books, leads this intersectional and wide-ranging look at feminist literature.

 We’re heading into some fiction for June, with Zeni Lumas’ Red Clocks.
 In a not-so-distant possible future, the criminalizing of abortion has brought a new, if subtle, era of gender control.